uds-datalab/PDBF/README.md

 PDBF toolkit is written in Java and LaTeX and can be used to compile documents on Windows, Mac, and Linux.
 PDBF documents are also platform independent and run on any desktop OS (Windows, Linux, Mac) with a browser/PDF viewer.

 A [demo paper](https://infosys.uni-saarland.de/publications/p1972-dittrich.html) of our tool appeared at [VLDB 2015](http://www.vldb.org/2015/).
+Note: The paper was build with an old version of PDBF.
+To see an up to date example of PDBF look at the [documentation](http://uds-datalab.github.io/PDBF/).

 ##License
 This toolkit is licensed unter the MIT License (see [here](https://github.com/uds-datalab/PDBF/blob/gh-pages/LICENSE.md))